acavailhez/groovy-html-renderer/README.md

 # groovy-html-renderer

-in-code html rendering engine using the groovy syntax
+in-code html5 rendering engine is a suprisingly good fit for the groovy syntax:

 ```
 div(class:'box'){